FAT, FATBB, FATBP, FATBW Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies FAT Brands Inc. Investors of Class Action and Lead Plaintiff Deadline: May 17, 2022

-NEW YORK, March 23, 2022 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against FAT Brands Inc. ("FAT" or the "Company") (NASDAQ: FAT, FATBB, FATBP, FATBW) and certain of its officers on behalf of purchasers of FAT securities between December 4, 2017 and February 18, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/fat.
+Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against FAT Brands Inc. ("FAT" or the "Company") (NASDAQ: FAT, FATBB, FATBP, FATBW) and certain of its officers on behalf of purchasers of FAT securities between December 4, 2017 and February 18, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Ffat.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.